Rushwind13/RayTracer/docs/Rendering_Artifact_CSV.md

   1) Pixel CSV line
   2) Intersection CSV line
 - Blank payload rule: a blank second line is permitted and implies a default Intersection (gothit=false, oid=-1, distances large, vectors zero).
 Consumers must synthesize defaults, never carry a previous payload across records.
-- EOF convention: a single EOF Pixel (type=iInvalid, x=y=-1) terminates streams/files; no extra blank lines after the final record.
+- EOF convention: As a "control signal", the pipeline may emit a single EOF Pixel (type=iInvalid, x=y=-1); this terminates streams/files; no extra blank lines after the final record.
+The EOF signal is not part of the data, and should never be captured in a Rendering Artifact.
 - Counting invariants: for N pixels there are exactly 2N lines.
 Tools and tests count in records (pairs), not raw lines.

+### Message contract (bus) vs disk artifact (files)

+- Message contract: one logical message consists of a Pixel header plus an Intersection payload.
+PixelFactory is the sole exception and may emit Pixel-only messages (it knows nothing about Intersections).
+Every other actor MUST emit both a Pixel and an Intersection payload.
+If an actor receives a Pixel-only message, it SHALL synthesize a default Intersection and include it in its output message.
+- Disk artifact contract: canonical on-disk artifacts MUST contain exactly two lines per record (2N lines total) with the Pixel CSV line followed by the Intersection CSV line.
+When the payload is absent, the second line MUST be present but blank to represent the default Intersection.

 ### Pixel CSV columns (in order)